chrrrisw/hsaudiotag/docs/usage.rst

 valid
     Whether the file could correctly be read or not.

-artist - album - title - genre - year - track - comment
+artist - album - title - genre - year - comment
     Tags present in the audio file.
-All strings, return an empty string is not present.
+All strings, return an empty string if not present.

+track
+    The track tag in the audio file.
+Integer (zero if not present)

 duration
     Duration of the audio file, in seconds (always as integer).